 Learn about the aesthetic and lifestyle benefits of breast reduction by calling 913-341-2188 today.
-Your initial consultation is free.
+Schedule Your initial consultation.

 What Should I Expect from the Consultation?

 The first step in having this surgery, of course, is the initial consultation.
 During this meeting, we will discuss your condition as well as any other medical conditions and medicines that might affect the surgery.
 We will discuss what size you would ideally like to be and make a determination of about how much breast tissue will need to be removed.
 If you have not had a baseline mammogram, you should do so if you are older than 35 years of age.

 How Is Breast Reduction Surgery Performed?

 There are several techniques available for breast reduction.
 The method used depends upon the size of your breasts and amount of reduction to be performed.
 The surgery is performed with you under general anesthesia.
 You will go home the same day.

 For large reductions, we usually use a technique that leaves a scar around the areola, then down to the breast crease and extends horizontally in the breast crease.
 This technique allows removal of a large amount of breast tissue and skin safely.
 The breast will be firmer with a nice shape and the nipples in a more youthful position.
 The nipples are left attached to the breast tissue beneath them and most patients do not lose sensation.
 The size of the areolas can also be reduced.
 The ability to breast-feed is also usually preserved.